Find answers to common questions about Pool Clarity

 Can I edit or delete a reading?

 Yes.
-In your reading history (Pro tab), click on any reading to expand it.
-You'll see Edit and Delete buttons at the bottom.
-Edit lets you change any values you entered incorrectly.
+In your reading history, tap on any reading to expand it.
+You'll see Edit and Delete buttons.
+Edit lets you change values you entered incorrectly.
 Delete permanently removes the reading.
-You can also delete readings from the sidebar by clicking the X next to any reading.
-Both free and Pro users can delete readings.

-How do I install Pool Clarity as an app?
+How do I get the Pool Clarity app?

 Can I see my usage stats?